Theory of Quantum Work in Metallic Grains: Mean field description

-\emph{Mean field description.---} The SEP model thus provides an accurate description of energy absorption for the most interesting, universal regime, $\tilde v\lesssim 1$, but provides limited analytical understanding.
+The SEP model thus provides an accurate description of energy absorption for the most interesting, universal regime, $\tilde v\lesssim 1$, but provides limited analytical understanding.
 We can construct, however, a simple mean field theory of work distribution, by assuming that the occupations $n_k$ are classical binary variables with expectation values $f_{k}(t)=\langle n_k\rangle$, and that they are independent -- apart from overall particle number conservation.
 This simple mean field theory incorporates three important ingredients: Pauli principle, particle number conservation, and the diffusive character of Fermi surface broadening.
-With this approach, we obtain, e.g., the asymptotic estimate,
+Below we demonstrate that this approach can be used to obtain analytical assymptotic estimates for the probability of adiabaticity and for the variance of work.